Coding208/Linux-Checklist/README.md

 </details>
 </details>

-This checklist is courtesy of WCTA in Las Vegas Nevada
+This checklist is courtesy of WCTA & Lucy & me in Las Vegas Nevada